atx-crypto-collective/getting-started/README.md

 - [Beyond Just Tokens: Community Legos](https://albiverse.substack.com/p/beyond-just-tokens-community-legos) - A look into how crypto can enable new ways to build and engage communities

+## Tech

+- [What is IPFS?](https://docs.ipfs.io/concepts/what-is-ipfs/#decentralization) - Details on the "interplanetary file system", a popular content-addressed distributed file network.

 ## Resources

 - [Decrypt](https://decrypt.co/)